|

 Selecting the most suitable installation position

-of the pipes or wiring.
-There is good air circulation all round.
-It is
+in the way of the pipes or wiring.
+There is good air

-convenient to adopt measures to reduce noises.
-Don’t install them near the
+reduce noises.
+Don’t install them near the doorway.

 Make sure you have the distance specified in